Sufficient condition for dispersal-induced growth on dynamic networks: Some applications

 \subsubsection{3 sites, 2 seasons.}

 \quad \\ \beq A_1 = \left(

 \right) \quad \quad A_2 =\left(

 \right)\feq We assume that $s <- r<0$.
-With this condition it is easily seen that, in the absence of migration, each site is a ''sink''.
-As one can sea easily, the only T-circuit of this system is the circuit $\mathcal{C} = |1\to 2||2\to 1|$ whose growth index $\chi^{\mathcal{C}}$ is $\frac{s}{2}+\frac{r}{2} <0$. so the proposition \ref{suffcroissance} does not apply and we cannot conclude to the existence of DIG.
+With this condition it is easily seen that, in the absence of migration, each site is a ‘‘sink''.
+As one can sea easily, the only 2-circuit of this system is the circuit $\mathcal{C} = |1\to 2||2\to 1|$ whose growth index $\chi^{\mathcal{C}}$ is $\frac{s}{2}+\frac{r}{2} <0$.
+Hence, Proposition \ref{suffcroissance} does not apply and we cannot conclude to the existence of DIG.